-Nicholas Marshi, CIO
+Nicholas Marshi, Editor-In-Chief

 Mr. Marshi is a graduate of Tufts University (B.A.) and Harvard University (M.A.).
-He is a California Registered Investment Adviser.